 At GenesisCare we receive referrals from two main pathways:

 We endeavour to treat patients within five to seven days from referral.
-These timings depend on whether we have all the histology results available for the cancer MDTs to make treatment decisions, otherwise we operate on full workforce capacity in terms of radiotherapy planners, physicists, therapy radiographers and chemotherapy nurses.
+These timings depend on whether we have all the histology results and relevant clinical dataset available for the cancer MDTs to make treatment decisions and to comply with regulatory requirements such as IR(ME)R 2017, otherwise we operate on full workforce capacity in terms of radiotherapy planners, physicists, therapy radiographers and chemotherapy nurses.

 Your patients can access spacer insertions under local anaesthetic at: